sdparekh/zUMIs/README.md

 You can read more about zUMIs in our [biorxiv preprint](http://www.biorxiv.org/content/early/2017/06/22/153940)!

 ## Installation
-zUMIs is a wrapper around shell using scripts written in perl, shell and R. zUMIs can be installed by cloning and installing the dependencies as given below.
+zUMIs is a command line tool written in perl, shell and R. zUMIs can be installed by cloning and installing the dependencies as given below.

 ```
 git clone https://github.com/sdparekh/zUMIs.git